CS222-UIUC/Team0-ImageBot/README.md

 #### Drawing Handler
 All of the drawing effects are handled through cv2, which opens, draws, and saves the image.

-The sample color command picked the most dominant color based on k-means clustering, also provided by cv2.
+The sample color command picks the most dominant color based on k-means clustering, also provided by cv2.